hyweljohnllewellyn/hywelme/_posts/2015-11-15-installing-jekyll-locally-on-a-mac.md

 ---
 layout: post
-title:  "Installing Jekyll Locally on a Mac"
+title: Installing Jekyll Locally on a Mac
-date:   2015-11-15 12:56:00
+date: "Sun Nov 15 2015 12:56:00 GMT+0000 (GMT)"
 author: Hywel
 meta: jekyll homebrew brew gem bundle bash profile ruby static site github
 categories: Jekyll Static Site
-excerpt: Installing Jekyll locally on a Mac can result is some teething problems because all it's pre-requisite software, for example Ruby, needs to be installed using the command line (terminal), which is not so user friendly.
+excerpt: "Installing Jekyll locally on a Mac can result is some teething problems because all it's pre-requisite software, for example Ruby, needs to be installed using the command line (terminal), which is not so user friendly."
+published: true
 ---

 ### Static Sites with Jekyll

 Static sites are fast to load and are particularly suited to blog style pages written with [markdown](https://help.github.com/articles/markdown-basics/).
 They also don't require a database, so provide many benefits compared with Wordpress or Drupal.
 I considered [Hugo](https://gohugo.io/), but decided to try [Jekyll](http://jekyllrb.com/) because of the effectively **free** hosting and native integration on [GitHub](http://jgithub.com/).
 Also, there are more [Themes](http://jekyllthemes.org/) readily available.